lwojcik/blogworm/content/pages/about.md

 ## Can I have a site like this for myself?

 Yes!
 This site is relatively uncomplicated.
 I'm still working on the tutorial explaining how to do it, stay tuned.
-You can also check out [project code on GitHub]({{ siteConfig.github.project }}).
+You can, however, grab a [starter template for a site like this](https://github.com/lwojcik/eleventy-template-multiplicity) or check out [project code on GitHub]({{ siteConfig.github.project }}).